JihyongOh/DeMFI/README.md

 * Since the copyrights for diverse videos of YouTube240 belong to each creator, we appreciate your understanding that it cannot be distributed.

 ## Visualizations
-* If you want to visualze several components, you can add '--visualization_flag True' ([visualization_flag])(https://github.com/JihyongOh/DeMFI/blob/1cf784a193cb8c41b2e4fdf6b486a409e16e5085/main.py#L108-L113) option to get a 'visualizations' folder.
+* If you want to visualze several components, you can add '--visualization_flag True' [visualization_flag](https://github.com/JihyongOh/DeMFI/blob/1cf784a193cb8c41b2e4fdf6b486a409e16e5085/main.py#L108-L113) option to get a 'visualizations' folder.
 * The diverse components are basically computed by min-max normalization as [here](https://github.com/JihyongOh/DeMFI/blob/1cf784a193cb8c41b2e4fdf6b486a409e16e5085/DeMFInet.py#L454-L496), so you can freely modify them to any other visualization technique.

-* The below image is example when _t_=7/8 for a reference.
+* The below image is an example when _t_=7/8 for a reference.
 ![Visualization](/figures/GitHub_Visualization.png "Visualization")

 ## Contact